-The committee is composed of twelve ILA Members three chairs-chair, future chair, and developing chair; four coordinators: resource guide, showcase, and publicity; and five members-at-large: to back up coordinators and perform duties as requested by the chairs-should include young adult and adult representatives who, in addition to member-at-large duties, give guidance to the supplemental materials geared toward these age groups.
+The committee is composed of twelve ILA Members: three chairs-chair, future chair, and developing chair; four coordinators: resource guide, showcase, conference booth, and publicity; and five members-at-large to back up coordinators and perform duties as requested by the chairs.
+The membersat-large should include young adult and adult services representatives to provide guidance on the supplemental materials geared toward these age groups.
 Chairs will serve a three-year term.
 Coordinators and members-at-large will serve two-year terms.
 The committee shall submit recommendations to the ILA president for selection of the iREAD chair.